How to Clean Walls to Remove Scuffs and Stains

 Because these paints are highly durable, they're most commonly used in high-traffic areas like the kitchen and bathroom.
 It's OK to use a mild degreaser on glossy kitchen backsplashes or vanity doors.
 Although glossy and semigloss paint is durable, it will still scratch, so always use a soft sponge when cleaning walls.

 How to Clean Walls with Latex Paint

-The best way to wash walls painted with latex paint is to use warm water and a nonabrasive all-purpose cleaner.
+The best way to clean walls painted with latex paint is to use warm water and a nonabrasive all-purpose cleaner.
 Dip a clean sponge in the water, then wring it dry.
 Gently rub the wall.
 Pay special attention to areas that get touched often, such as around doorknobs and light switches.
 Rinse with a second sponge and clear water.
 Take care not to wet areas around outlets, light switches, telephone jacks, and other electrical connections.
 If scrubbing those spots is necessary, turn off electricity at the circuit breaker box.

 For stubborn spots, such as fingerprints, newspaper smudges, or scuffs, make a paste of baking soda and water and rub the area with a nonabrasive pad.
 If cleaner (or white vinegar and water) doesn't remove the grime or stain on painted woodwork, wipe the woodwork with a rag dampened with rubbing alcohol.

 How to Clean Walls with Oil-Based Paint

 Wash walls painted with oil-based paint in the same manner, substituting a detergent solution (see recipe below) for the cleaner or white vinegar mixture.
 Wring the sponge or cloth until only slightly damp.
 Texture-painted walls, such as those with a troweled finish, can be dust catchers and might require deeper cleaning.
 Add 1 ounce of borax to each pint of water to clean the wall.

 How to Make All-Purpose Cleaner for Wall Stains

-To clean heavy-duty wall stains, you might need more than a little water to remedy the situation.
+Not all wall stains come out easily.
+You might need more than a little water to remedy the situation.
 This all-purpose detergent can be used for oil-based painted walls.
 Adjust the recipe as needed for the size of your wall or stain.

-- Stir 1 teaspoon of liquid dish detergent into a quart of warm water.
+- Stir 1 tsp. of liquid dish detergent into a quart of warm water.

 - Add 1/4 tsp. of white vinegar.